 In 1931, the building was a corner shop called the Waterloo Stores with a bakery and alcohol licence.
 In 1937, the premises became the Iron Duke and the first licensee was Harry Burgess.
 The pub was originally one of over 30 pubs owned by Lacons and in 1965, Whitbread became the new owners.
 Ownership then passed to Adnams and later became a freehouse.
 In 2002 its name had changed to the Duke of Wellington.

-Owned since 2001 by Mr John Edwards and currently managed by Mrs Kay Edwards, they both also own Wolf Brewery which is a family run business and an extensive range of Wolf ales is always available.
+Owned since 2001 by John and Kay Edwards they both also own Wolf Brewery which is also a family run business.
+The pub is currently managed by Chris and Ezme Isgate, they have a extensive range of Wolf products always available.

 The building has an interesting history and features a red-brick, Second World War Air Raid Shelter, visible through a sheet of glass laid into the floor